 Opening Hours and Tickets:

-The museum is open on Tuesday, Wednesday and Sunday from 11am to 7pm (ticket office closes at 6pm); Thursday, Friday and Saturday from 11am to 9pm (ticket office closes at 8pm).
-Closed on Monday.
+The museum is open on Tuesday, Wednesday, and Sunday from 11am to 7pm (ticket office closes at 6pm); Thursday, Friday and Saturday from 11am to 9pm (ticket office closes at 8pm).
+The museum is closed on Mondays.

 Also Closed: May 1st and December 25th.